-We ranked the “Top 10 LED Lights” based on their maximum coverage area, HID equivalence, and average wattage draw.
-These are the basic factors, but along with your budget, the intensity and efficiency of a marijuana grow light are very important.
-This is of course relative to your grow space.
+We ranked the top LED grow lights based on their maximum coverage area, HID equivalence, and average wattage draw.
+These are the basic factors, but along with your budget, the intensity and efficiency of marijuana grow light is very important.
+This is, of course, relative to your grow space.

 1. MarsHydro Reflector 96 – The Best Grow Light for Growing Marijuana

 It’s loaded with 96 5-Watt Epistar LED’s that produce 480 Watts of light output, while only drawing an average of 190 Watts.
 When 18” above the canopy, its average PAR is 680 µmol./m2/s.

 It weighs in at 10 lbs, and thanks to its pincushion heat sinks, it has a heat output of only 467 BTU.
 Its life rating is 50k-100k hours and comes with a 2-year warranty, serviced in California.

 This light is ideal for growers on a budget who need plenty of light intensity.
 Its maximum coverage is nearly 22 square feet (2.5’ x 3.5’).
 With the Reflector 96, you could easily veg 9-11 plants, depending on square footage of space for each plant.